 Notes

-It also freezes well - cool it, pour into a freezer-safe container (leaving a little room at the top), and freeze for up to 3 months.
-Thaw in the fridge, then reheat gently and stir until smooth.
+- Storage: Store the sauce in an airtight jar in the fridge for up to 2 weeks.
+It also freezes well.
+Allow it to cool, then pour into a freezer-safe container (leaving a little room at the top) and freeze for up to 3 months.
+Thaw in the fridge, then reheat gently, stirring until smooth.

 Gemma says